Stephen Gardiner

 Type of clients and client work

-This work includes drafting and filing new patent applications and prosecuting them through to grant.
-He has experience in handling international patent portfolios for clients in the UK and Europe, providing advice on patenting strategy as well as providing infringement and validity opinions.
+Stephen has extensive experience of drafting and filing patent applications in the UK and Europe and prosecuting them through to grant throughout the world.
+He has experience in handling international patent portfolios for clients and regularly provides advice on patenting strategy as well as providing infringement and validity opinions.

 Expertise

-Stephen handles work in various physics, engineering and computer related fields including electronic and medical devices, signal processing, software, ventilation equipment, renewable energy sources, fuel cells, gas turbines and various automotive and construction technologies.
+Stephen handles work in various physics, electronics and computer related fields including electronic and medical devices, signal processing, software, ventilation equipment, renewable energy sources, fuel cells, gas turbines and various automotive and construction technologies.

 Qualifications and Memberships

-• Authorised Representative before the Unified Patent Court (UPC) (2023)
+• Authorised Representative before the Unified Patent Court (UPC) 2023

 • UK Chartered Patent Attorney, 2007